KBNLwikimedia/Wikidata-KB-Overview/README.md

 *An overview of how Wikidata is used by/in/for the KB, national library of the Netherlands*

-This page is a textual summary of the lecture *title* for employeees of KB, national library of the Netherlands on 14 November 2023, 15:00-16:15.
-The (rather long) slidedeck (in Dutch) for this lecture is available on [Wikimedia Commons] and [Zenodo] as PDFs.
-The [full text transcript] is avialabe at [page in this repo]
+This page is a textual summary of the course *Verdieping: Wikidata & de KB* for employeees of KB, national library of the Netherlands on 14 November 2023, 15:00-16:15.
+* The (rather long) slidedeck (in Dutch) for this course is available on [Wikimedia Commons] and [Zenodo] as PDFs.
+* The videos (in Dutch) of the course are on YouTube - [Part 1 (Blocks 1 & 2)] - [Part 2 (Blocks 3 & 4)] --> To add
+* The [full text transcript] in Dutch is avialable at [page in this repo].

 **Contact**